 - Sleep in complete darkness

 Sleep in complete darkness, or as close to it as it’s safely possible.
-Even the tiniest bit of light in the room, such as a decorative nightlight or a clock radio LCD screen, can disrupt your internal clock and your production of melatonin and serotonin, thereby interfering not only with your sleep circles, but also numerous body functions as well.
-If it’s not easy to block out every stream of light using curtains, blinds, or drapes (particularly if you live in an urban area and/or your spouse has a different schedule than you do), an eye mask can be helpful.
+Even the tiniest bit of light in the room, such as a decorative nightlight, can disrupt your internal clock.
+It can also affect production of melatonin and serotonin, thereby messing with your sleep circles, and also body functions.
+If it’s not easy to block out every stream of light using curtains or blinds, eye masks can be helpful.

 - Sleep in a cold room

-Keep the temperature in your bedroom no higher than 68° F / 20° C – and go lower if you can handle it.
+Keep the temperature in your bedroom no higher than 68° F / 20° C. Go lower if you can handle it.
 According to an article written by Dr. Christopher Winter, medical director at Charlottesville Neurology & Sleep Medicine, and published by HuffPost, our bedroom temperatures can make a big difference when it comes to getting a good night of sleep.
-Additional studies show the optimal room temperature for sleep is between 60° and 68° F / 15°-20° C. Adjusting your thermostat lower or higher can lead to restless sleep.
+Additional studies show the optimal room temperature for sleep is between 60° and 68° F / 15°-20° C. Adjusting your thermostat lower or higher can lead to restless hours of sleep.

 - Adopt a neutral sleeping position